XACCNUS/Job-Scheduler/README.md

 ### Shared Storage

 ```/data``` is a shared path for all computing nodes.
 Users can use this path to store insensitive data.
+Please keep your data size within 50GB.

 ### Feedback